AUSGov/bga-style-guide-2016/sg-breakpoints.md

 ## Explanation

-Business.gov.au is a 'mobile first' website, meaning that its base styles are designed for small screen devices, with additional styles added to adjust for wider screens.
+business.gov.au is a 'mobile first' website, meaning that its base styles are designed for small screen devices, with additional styles added to adjust for wider screens.
 By using this approach it ensures that our website is accessible on a broader range of devices.